PHOTOTHERAPY WORKSHOPS - GENERAL INFORMATION.

 participants needs.
 Feelings that come up will be worked through.

-Explanation of how to use family album photographs to explore hidden or
+Explanation of how to use family album photographs to explore hidden or repressed distresses and traumas.

 Working in pairs, with their own photos, participants begin to open up